-If you live near your workplace, you’ve probably considered the benefits of biking to work.
-For those of you waiting for the right reasons to try it, riding a bike is as good for the environment as it is for your health.
+Even though nearly half of U.S. workers reported working from home, there are still ways we can cut down on our carbon emissions.
+Consider adding a basket to your bike and cycling to the supermarket.
+Riding a bike is as good for the environment as it is for your health.
 Cycling is a great way to burn calories (between 40 and 60 per mile), stay in shape and keep the ozone intact.
-If you’ve already made Earth Day arrangements, there are plenty of other opportunities to try biking to work, including the entire month of May.
-“Bike Month” is just around the corner and many cities like Detroit have their own bike-to-work days.
 For safety’s sake, be sure to wear a helmet.
-And if you drive after dark, make sure your bike has lights or reflectors.
+And if you cycle after dark, make sure your bike has lights or reflectors.
 Just like driving a car—always follow the rules of the road.

-Spend more time outside (and turn the lights off inside).
+3. Spend more time outside, and leave the lights off indoors.

 Walking, hiking, climbing, running, exploring, adventuring and just plain moving around outside can be great for your heart, your mind, your skin, your muscles and more.
 Here’s an added benefit: when you’re exercising outside, you’re saving energy inside, which is “A-OK” on Earth Day and every day.